armin/Redux-iOS/Readme.md

 Data flows only in one direction.
 When the UI changes it sends an Action to the Store via a Dispatch method.
-The app state gets transferred into a new state by calling the app reducer which then calles various reducers and composes the new app state.
+The app state gets transferred into a new state by calling the app reducer which then calls various reducers and composes the new app state.
 After a state change all listeneres get notified.
 A view controller would for example subscribe to state changes and it's update method gets called which in turn updates the whole UI (or View Model if MVVM is used)

 ![Redux flow in iOS](https://raw.githubusercontent.com/armin/Redux-iOS/master/doc/Redux-iOS%20flow.png)